0xwink/doc-winkalc/src/parse.md

 ## Gauss Integers `Zi`

 Use lowercase `i` for the imaginary unit.
 No need for parentheses.
 The order of real and imaginary part makes no difference.
-It's backward compatible with integer parsing: `21` and `-5` can be read as Gaussian Integers.
+It’s backward compatible with integer parsing: `21` and `-5` can be read as Gaussian Integers.

 Examples: `0`, `4+5i`, `-5+i`, `7i-6`.